yiqin/Kimono-iOS-SDK/README.md

 ```

 ### Retrieve an API
-Retrive a Kimono object for the API that matches the specific API id.
+Retrives a Kimono object for the API that matches the specific API id.
 ```Objective-C
 [operation retrieveAPICompletionBlockWithSuccess:^(KimonoObject *kimonoObject) {
     NSLog(@"Success - Retrieve API");